Skip to main content

 Decompress

-The downloaded file is a tar.gz file.
+file.
 You can decompress it using the following command:

-tar -xvf <path-to-tar-file.tag.gz>
+tar -xvf \<path-to-tar-file.tag.gz\>

 Step 3: Run the Beeceptor CLI